Early Middle Japanese: Adjectives

 Since the auxiliary verb of unwitnessed past「けり」needs to be preceded by infinitive, 「し」is in infinitive form.

 So it's reasonable to assume that the infinitive suffix「-」is derived from 「-」that had lost its initial u-sound(i.e. sound change of infinitive suffix + 「あり」).
 There's also similar example about other forms in Man'yōshū.

-From above paragraph, we can realize that kari inflection is generally used to link to a auxiliary verbs(so it's also called 「」, "complement and auxiliary inflection"), but there's an example to show that the imperative form of kari inflection is an exception of this rule: はげしとは (Senzai Wakashū, 708th) That is, the imperative form of kari inflection is independently used without linking to any auxiliary verb.(However, it actually expresses a wish but not a order.)
+From above paragraph, we can realize that kari inflection is generally used to link to an auxiliary verbs(so it's also called 「」, "complement and auxiliary inflection"), but there's an example to show that the imperative form of kari inflection is an exception of this rule: はげしとは (Senzai Wakashū, 708th) That is, the imperative form of kari inflection is independently used without linking to any auxiliary verb.(However, it actually expresses a wish but not an order.)